tcmRyan/python-git-tutorial/README.md

 ### Step 1: Change the function signature and add intro text with string formatting
 Python has 2 ways to pass parameters to a function: arguments and keyword arguments commonly refered to as args and kwargs.
 Args are required to be in the same position everytime.
 Keyword arguments must follow arguments but can be in any order.

+Create a new branch for Part 3 and make the following changes:

 ```
 def play_game(p_score, c_score=0):